JyTey2004/SQ_APP_Challenge/README.md

 	2. Download Expo go on your mobile phone and scan the qr-code
 	3. Play with the App

-Use YARN to install moodules in the APP
+Use YARN to install modules in the APP

  IDEAS: